 Hachikō and the Disappearing Akita

 But misbehaving ears were the least of the problems facing Akita lovers as World War II closed in.
 While the Japanese government ordered all non-combat dogs to be destroyed, the military paid a premium for Akitas.
-They wanted to use the dogs’ thick, warm coats were sought after to line the uniforms of officers.
-To avoid that fate, some desperate owners turned their dogs loose in the hopes they might survive on their own wits, or crossbred them with German Shepherd Dogs, which were spared from culling because of their military role.
+They wanted to use the dogs’ thick, warm coats to line officers’ uniforms.
+To avoid that fate, some desperate owners turned their dogs loose in the hopes they might survive on their own, or crossbred them with German Shepherd Dogs, which were spared from culling because of their military role.

-But at least one dog lover decided to subvert the law, keeping two prized purebred Akitas alive in a shed on his remote mountain property – even as his family struggled to find food to feed themselves.
+But at least one dog lover decided to keep two prized purebred Akitas alive in a shed on his remote mountain property – even as his family struggled to find food to feed themselves.

 Preserving the Breed

-Mitsubishi engineer Morie Sawataishi acquired his first Akita in 1944 while living with his wife and young children in rural Hachimantai.
-Around that same time, the statue of Hachikō in front of Shibuya station was removed by Japanese authorities, in an effort to encourage donations of metal to help in the war effort.
-By war’s end a year later, that government action had turned out to be an eerie omen: Only a small number of Akitas had survived – and two of them were owned by Sawataishi.
+Mitsubishi engineer Morie Sawataishi got his first Akita in 1944 while living with his wife and young children in rural Hachimantai.
+Around that same time, Japanese authorities removed the statue of Hachikō from in front of Shibuya Station.
+They wanted to encourage donations of metal to help in the war effort.
+By war’s end a year later, that government action had turned out to be an eerie omen: Only a small number of Akitas, two owned by Sawataishi, had survived.

 Sawataishi spent his career building power plants in Japan’s brutally harsh snow country.
-Perhaps not coincidentally, he was drawn to those Akitas that demonstrated kisho, or spirit – a kind of self-determined, focused energy.
-The same was required of the handful of postwar breeders in Japan also had to have kisho.
+Perhaps not coincidentally, he was drawn to those Akitas that demonstrated kisho, or spirit”– a kind of self-determined, focused energy.
+The handful of postwar breeders in Japan also had to have kisho.
 Like Sawataishi, they carefully worked to rebuild their war-battered breed by planning litters and organizing dog shows.

-The goal of Japanese breeders was to return the Akita to its original spitz-type, with small triangular ears and eyes that remind of a fox.
+Japanese breeders aimed to return the Akita to its original spitz type, with small, triangular ears and eyes like a fox’s.
 But the Dewa dogs – which had caught the notice of American GIs stationed in Japan during the postwar occupation – resisted this return to Japanese type.
-Instead, with their heavier heads and bodies, these dogs resembled more bears than foxes.
+Instead, these dogs, with their heavier heads and bodies, resembled bears more than foxes.

-This dichotomy in Akita lines soon became an international one: Imported to the United States in significant numbers in the 1950s, the Kongo-Go style dogs became entrenched here, so much so that they began to diverge significantly from their Japanese counterparts.
+The differences in the two Akita lines soon became an international one.
+Imported to the United States in significant numbers in the 1950s, the Kongo-Go-style dogs became popular here, so much so that they began to diverge significantly from their Japanese counterparts.
 (The very first Akitas in America belonged to Helen Keller, who was gifted with two in the late 1930s.)

-In 1999, Europe’s Fedération Cynologique Internationale ensured that these two paths remained separate by recognizing two distinct breeds: the American Akita and the Akita Inu, also referred to as the Japanese Akita.
+In 1999, Europe’s Fedération Cynologique Internationale ensured that these two paths remained separate by recognizing two distinct breeds: the American Akita and the Akita Inu (today known as the Japanese Akitainu).
 For more than a half-century in the United States, however, the two continued to compete together in the same show ring.
 Recognizing the gap between the American and Japanese types of dogs, Akita Club of America members voted to formally define the two as separate breeds in the United States, as well.
 The Japanese Akitainu became part of the AKC’s Foundation Stock Service (FSS) in 2020.

-By the end of his life, Morie Sawataishi had bred or trained some 100 Akitas at his remote mountainside home, all with evocative names like Victory Princess, One Hundred Tigers, and Three Good Lucks, who, unfortunately, did not live up to his name, having been poisoned by a rival owner.
-But over the course of any individual breeding program – or any breed, for that matter – such tragedies, once mourned, only serve to reinforce the determination to continue on.
-Today, the Akita is a popular and well-established breed around the world, with its greatest concentration of dogs here in the United States.
+By the end of his life, Morie Sawataishi had bred or trained some 100 Akitas at his remote mountainside home, all with inspiring names like Victory Princess, One Hundred Tigers, and Three Good Lucks (who, unfortunately, did not live up to his name, having been poisoned by a rival owner).
+But over the course of any individual breeding program – or any breed, for that matter – such tragedies, once mourned, only serve to reinforce the individual’s determination to continue on.
+Today, the Akita is a popular and well-established breed around the world.
+The greatest concentration of Akitas is here in the United States.

-Back in Japan, in front of the busy train station that introduced the Akita breed to the world, the statue of Hachikō was replaced several years after war’s end.
-The bronze statue, its front legs burnished by the affectionate rubs of well-wishers, is a popular meeting place, providing a constant focal point in the bustlingly chaotic plaza that surrounds it.
+Back in Japan, in front of the busy train station that introduced the Akita breed to the world, the statue of Hachikō was replaced several years after World War II’s end.
+The bronze statue, its front legs polished by the affectionate rubs of well-wishers, is a popular meeting place, providing a focal point in the busy surrounding plaza.
 Thanks to the dedication of Akita breeders on both sides of the Pacific, the same can now be said of the breed they worked so equally hard to preserve and protect.